Walleclipse/Walleclipse.github.io/_posts/2023-07-21-SemiTransfer.md

-To enable transfer learning in semi-supervised settings, we propose a hierarchical self-regularization mechanism that enhances the utilization of unlabeled samples.
-This approach introduces a novel self-regularizer, combining individual-level and population-level regularization terms.
-The samples contributing to both regularizers are weighted using an adaptive strategy, where the self-regularization effects are dynamically adjusted based on each sample's confidence.
-Additionally, the proposed self-regularization enhances performance also in fully-supervised and self-supervised settings.
+This paper proposes a hierarchical self-regularization mechanism for transfer learning in semi-supervised settings, combining individual- and population-level regularizers with adaptive weighting based on sample confidence.
+The method also improves performance in fully-supervised and self-supervised tasks.